-- To improve the prescribing of gentamicin, ensure consistency and reduce risk, standardised charts (agreed nationally) should be used to document the prescription, administration and monitoring of gentamicin.
-These should be used for prescribing treatment doses of gentamicin in conjunction with the existing inpatient prescribing chart (e.g. kardex) and medical / nursing documentation. - These charts contain a step-wise approach to safe and effective prescribing and key points of advice on monitoring, interpreting and re-prescribing. - An Antimicrobial app and/or an online calculator is available in all boards and should be used to calculate the initial dose
+To improve the prescribing of gentamicin, ensure consistency and reduce risk, standardised charts (agreed nationally) should be used to document the prescription, administration and monitoring of gentamicin.
+These should be used for prescribing treatment doses of gentamicin in conjunction with the existing inpatient prescription and administration record and the medical / nursing documentation.

+- These charts contain a step-wise approach to safe and effective prescribing and key points of advice on monitoring, interpreting and re-prescribing. - An Antimicrobial app and/or an online calculator is available in all boards and should be used to calculate the initial dose.